javacl/xml-about-me/README.md

 Clean MVVM has become one of the standard architectures around which large Android projects are developed.

+If you want to see the compose version of this project, refer to this link --->  [Click here](https://github.com/javacl/compose-about-me)

 ### The basic flow looks like this 😎

 <p align="center">